-Local and regional health authorities across Europe are becoming increasingly engaged in EU health policy, legislation and funding activities.
-Many regions are realising that the health of their citizens and system is determined by policies created at the EU level.
-This means that the work of the European institutions is not only relevant to them, but can also complement their own local and regional efforts.
+Local and regional health authorities across Europe are becoming more and more involved in EU health policy and funding activities.
+Many regions are aware that the health of their citizens is determined by policies created at the EU-level.
+This means that the work of the European institutions is not only relevant to them but can also complement their own local and regional efforts.

-The importance of local and regional authorities is central, as they represent the natural interface between citizens, national and European institutions.
-This means that the local and regional authorities exert a pivotal role in improving the efficiency and quality of healthcare systems and services.
+Local and regional health authorities represent the natural interface between citizens, national and European institutions and exert a pivotal role in improving the efficiency and quality of healthcare systems and services.

-Yet, the financial crisis has brought budget cuts that have hindered the capacity of many regional and local authorities to get involved in the European arena.
+Yet, current events such as the financial crisis and COVID-19 pandemic shifted priorities and strengthen the capacity of many regional and local authorities to get involved in the European arena.
 In this context, the activities of EUREGHA have become crucial to ensuring that the local and regional perspective is well represented at EU level, given their vital role in the delivery and organisation of health services and/or the promotion of public health.

-EUREGHA is the only European network that really represents regional and local authorities and works to understand their specific needs and priorities.
+EUREGHA is the only European network that represents regional and local authorities in a collaborative way to understand and reflect their specific needs and priorities.

 WHAT WE DO